AdobeDocs/analytics-2.0-apis/bdia.md

 ## Processing Times

-When using client-side server call collection methods, segmentable Analytics reports become fully available after 20-50 minutes.
+When using client-side server call collection methods, segmentable Analytics reports become fully available after 20-50 minutes for relatively real-time data.
+When timestamped hits are sent in for non-real-time data (older than approximately 24 hours), reporting availability increases as noted [here](https://experienceleague.adobe.com/docs/analytics/technotes/latency.html?lang=en) under section "Features that depend on latency".
 Some real-time statistics, such as page views, can be available within sub-minute timeframes.
 The time before reports are available is called “latency.”

 ## Failure Scenarios